Registration for summer 2019 is now OPEN!

 12. Any additional transportation including emergency canoe trip evacuations provided by the camp for any reason shall be paid for by the parents.

-13. All campers participating in a Quetico Canoe Trip MUST have in their possession a passport with an expiry date beyond 31 December 2018.
+13. All campers participating in a Quetico Canoe Trip MUST have in their possession a valid passport with an expiry date beyond 31 December 2019.
 Usage of a Nexus Card, CANPASS Card, US Passport Card, Enhanced State/Provincial Driving License, Resident Alien Registration Card (US) or Permanent Resident (Canada) Card or a State/Provincial Birth Certificate is NOT permitted for participation in the Quetico trip (regardless of the fact that usage of these aforementioned documents may otherwise permit a lawful land-border crossing between Canada and The United States.)
 Quetico Campers who will be travelling on passports issued by governments other than Canada and The United States should contact the TSC Business Office for further guidance on special visa procedures that may apply.

 Waiver and Release of Liability